1st ESC Semifinal

 Tamara Živković(Bild: APA/GEORG HOCHMUTH)

 There was a bit of ABBA, a bit of pop, and plenty of retro vibes with Estonia’s Vanilla Ninja.
 Does that ring a bell?
-It should!
-Because back in the early 2000s, the girl band was already storming the Austrian charts!
+And rightly so!
+Because back in the early 2000s, the girl band had already stormed the Austrian charts!

 Noam Bettan likely had the toughest job at this year’s ESC, representing Israel with the song “Michelle.”
-Even on this evening, there were occasional shouts from the audience, but Noam Bettan didn’t let that bother him and saw his performance through.
-In the end, there was cheering and a few boos.
+There were a few scattered boos from the audience that evening as well, but Noam Bettan didn’t let that faze him and saw his performance through to the end.
+In the end, there was cheering and only a few boos.

 Vanilla Ninja rocked the stage for Estonia.